 In addition to the other information contained in this annual report, you should carefully consider the following risk factors in evaluating our business.
 If any of the risks discussed or additional risks and uncertainties not currently known to us or that we currently deem to be immaterial actually occur, our business, financial condition and results of operations could be materially adversely affected.
-The COVID-19 pandemic has also had the effect of heightening many of the risks described below.
+The impacts of the COVID-19 pandemic and the associated debt we incurred related to the COVID-19 pandemic have also had the effect of heightening many of the risks described below.
 The ordering of the risk factors below is not intended to reflect an indication of priority or likelihood.
 In connection with the forward-looking statements that appear in this annual report, you should also carefully review the cautionary statement referred to under "Cautionary Statement Concerning Forward-Looking Statements."